bcgov/MOH-ALR/runbooks/Release-Runbooks/Sprint-9-Runbooks/Sprint-9 Runbook.md

    6.ALR All Users PG
    7.ALR Data Analyst Users PG

-2. [ ] Checkout to `latest QA.tag` code  - create new branch out of it "release-UAT-SP9"
+2. [x] Checkout to `latest QA.284` code  - create new branch out of it "release-UAT-SP9.1"

 ## Assumptions